 - Ōkamiden features two.
 They both have a fiery core and two swords embedded within them.
 The second has armor and is much stronger than the first.

-- The Touhou thirteenth main game Ten Desires.
-During Sanae's extra stage, she thinks that the youkai trump card is a gashadokuro, but instead it was Mamizou (a tanuki).
+- Touhou: In the thirteenth main game Ten Desires, during Sanae's extra stage, she thinks that the youkai trump card is a gashadokuro, but instead it was Mamizou (a tanuki).
 It's neighbor series Len'en, features an actual gashadokuro named Sese Kitsugai who loves excavating underground.

 Works that feature youkai include: